ewencai/GIFtoolsCookbook/content/AtoZ/Fundamentals/Beta.rst

 The Beta Parameter (Trade-Off)
 ==============================

 In :eq:`ObjFun2`, :math:`\beta` is a trade-off parameter that controls the relative importance of the model smoothness through the model objective function and data misfit function. :math:`\beta` is scaled to the total number of input data, and is usually automatically recovered through an optimisation routine that ensures the target misfit is reached.
 In the UBC codes, there are four ways of specifing how :math:`\beta` should be chosen.

 .. math::
     \phi(\mathbf{m}) = \phi_d(\mathbf{m}) + \color{blue}{\beta} \phi_m(\mathbf{m})
     :label: ObjFun2

+To illustrate how :math:`\beta` impacts on data misfit and recovered model of the inversion, we introduce below magnetic inversion exmaple.
+Here we start magnetic inversion with large :math:`\beta`, and cool down.
+Both recovered model and data fit are presented for corresponding beta.

+.. raw:: html
+    :file: ./raw/AtoZ_InvFun_Lcurve.html

 Errors on Data
 --------------